shruthisony/Power-BI-Dashboards/README.md

 **SuperStore Analysis:**
 In this project, I have analysed the data of a famous superstore and drawn the interesting insights and exhibited them into an interactive dashboard using PowerBI.

+**Global superstore Sales:**
+In this project, I have incorporated the data analysis techniques to deliver the valuable insights and created an interactive dashboard using PowerBI.